College of the Holy Cross: Mascot

-Motto

-The Latin motto In Hoc Signo Vinces, "In This Sign You Shall Conquer", has been attributed to Emperor Constantine the Great, a Roman emperor noted for his tolerance of Christians.
-According to some historians, Constantine had a dream or vision of a flaming cross in the sky with this inscription on the day preceding his decisive victory over Maxentius at the Milvian Bridge (October 28, 312).
-This victory led to his capturing Rome and convinced him of the importance of Christianity.

 Athletics

 Holy Cross sponsors 27 varsity sports, all of which compete at the NCAA Division I level (FCS for football).
-The Crusaders are members of the Patriot League, the Atlantic Hockey Association, and Hockey East Conference in women's hockey.
+The Crusaders are members of the Patriot League, the Atlantic Hockey America for men's ice hockey, and Hockey East Association in women's ice hockey.
 Of its 27 varsity teams, Holy Cross supports 13 men's and 14 women's sports.
 The carrying of 26 Division I varsity programs gives Holy Cross the largest ratio of teams-per-enrollment in the country.

-The college is a founding member of the Patriot League, and boasts that one-quarter of its student body participates in its varsity athletic programs.
-For the first decade of its existence, Patriot League schools did not offer athletic scholarships.
+The college is a founding member of the Patriot League, and claims that one-quarter of its student body participates in its varsity athletic programs.
 The league began allowing schools to offer athletic scholarships for all sports except football in 2001, after American University joined the league, and in 2012 league members were authorized to offer football scholarships as well.

-Principal athletic facilities include the Fitton Field football stadium (capacity 23,500), Hart Recreation Center's basketball court (3,600), the newly renovated Fitton Field baseball park also called Hanover Insurance Park at Fitton Field (3,000), Holy Cross Field House, Hart Ice Rink (1,600), Linda Johnson Smith Stadium (1,320), and Smith Wellness Center located inside the Hart Center.
+Principal athletic facilities include the Fitton Field football stadium (capacity 23,500), Hart Recreation Center's basketball court (3,600), the Hanover Insurance Park at Fitton Field (3,000), Hart Ice Rink (1,600), Linda Johnson Smith Soccer Stadium (1,320), and Smith Wellness Center located inside the Hart Center.
 The Linda Johnson Smith Soccer Stadium opened in the fall of 2006.

 Holy Cross is one of eight schools to have won an NCAA championship in both baseball and basketball, having won the 1952 College World Series and the 1947 NCAA Men's Division I Basketball Tournament.
 The college has also won the 1954 National Invitation Tournament and participated in the 1946 Orange Bowl.
 Since electing to focus more on academics than athletics, the college has had several notable moments on the national stage.
 In 2006, the Holy Cross men's ice hockey team upset the No. 1 seed Minnesota Golden Gophers in the 2006 NCAA Division I Men's Ice Hockey Tournament.
 In 2016, the Holy Cross men's basketball team qualified for the NCAA tournament, earning its first tournament win since 1953.
-In 2017, the Holy Cross baseball team earned a bid to the NCAA tournament, defeating no. 25 ranked Nebraska in the Corvallis Regional.